top of page

 Academic Program

-The evidence-based Hill Methodology* curriculum consists of reading, written language, and math instruction.
 The language arts program, which is based on the work of Dr. Samuel Orton and Anna Gillingham, consists of a multisensory structured approach to reading and written language.
+It is:

 IMG_2642.HEIC